rackerlabs/docs-style-guide/style-guide/writing/use-that-which-correctly.rst

    restrictive clauses in which *that* is missing by looking for two successive nouns.
 -  Don't substitute *which* for *that*.
+-  For the use of *such as*, use a comma before a nonrestrictive clause and don't use a comma for a restrictive clause.
+You can tell if the clause is nonrestrictive by taking the phrase starting with *such as* out of the sentence and see whether the sentence is still true.
+For example:

+   In this forest, you'll see many types of coniferous trees, such as pine and spruce.

+   In this forest, you'll see many types of coniferous trees.

+   See *such as* in the :ref:`alphabetical-list-of-terms` for more examples.

 .. list-table::
    :widths: 50 50